Do You Lose Muscle on a GLP-1?

 Do you actually lose muscle on a GLP-1?+

 Yes, some.
-When you lose weight, part of what comes off is lean mass, which includes muscle — in a body-composition analysis of the STEP 1 trial, about 40% of the weight lost was lean body mass.
+When you lose weight, part of what comes off is lean mass, which includes muscle — across 22 randomised trials, lean mass accounted for roughly a quarter of the weight lost.
 It isn’t a reason to panic, though: enough protein and regular strength training help you hold onto muscle while the fat comes off.

 How much of the weight I’m losing is muscle?+

-Lean body mass has made up roughly a quarter to two-fifths of total weight lost across studies, and about 40% in a body-composition analysis of the STEP 1 trial.
+In a pooled analysis of 22 randomised trials, lean body mass accounted for roughly a quarter of the total weight lost — though lean mass as a share of body weight was unchanged.
 Lean mass includes water and other tissue as well as muscle, so not all of it is muscle — but enough is that it’s worth protecting.

 How do I hold onto muscle on a GLP-1?+